 13. The medical evidence is between the 2 independent medical examiners of the parties.
 Both Dr. Mathias and Dr. Pierpont are familiar to me as experts in presumption cases both from my own experience as having them testifying in cases assigned to me as well is reviewing cases of the appellate court and other Judges of Compensation Claims in Florida.
 I find that the self-insured employer's arguments regarding the weight to be given the opinions of Dr. Mathias to be of little significance based on the fact of his testimony being mostly as an independent examiner for claimants in presumption cases.
-The same could be said for the testimony of Dr. Pierpont in presumption cases but, again, the fact that Dr. Pierpont may testify mostly for employers and/or carriers in presumption cases is of little significance to me.
+The same could be said for the testimony of Dr. Pierpont in presumption cases is of little significance to me.
 I find both of these experts to be highly qualified in the area of internal medicine/cardiology regardless of who retains them as an expert in presumption cases.